CCBR/XAVIER/docs/usage/run.md

   `--job-name JOB_NAME`
 > **Set the name of the pipeline's master job.**
 > *type: string*
-> *default: pl:exome-seek*
+> *default: pl:xavier*
 >
 > When submitting the pipeline to a job scheduler, like SLURM, this option always you to set the name of the pipeline's master job.
-By default, the name of the pipeline's master job is set to "pl:exome-seek".
+By default, the name of the pipeline's master job is set to "pl:xavier".
 >
-> ***Example:*** `--job-name wes_id-42`
+> ***Example:*** `--job-name xavier_run1`

 ---
   `--callers CALLERS [CALLERS ...]`